President of The Friends of The Turnbull Library

 Rachel Underwood has been president of the Friends of the Turnbull Library since 1996.

 The Friends of the Turnbull Library publishes newsletters and an annual magazine to publicise the work of the Alexander Turnbull Library.

-Monthly public talks are held in the lower ground floor rooms of the National Library of New Zealand on the corner of Molesworth and Aitken streets, open to all.
+Monthly public talks are held on the ground floor rooms of the National Library of New Zealand on the corner of Molesworth and Aitken streets, open to all.

 For details of these public events, see What’s On.

 - The European sources of New Zealand culture, June 1992

 - Edward Gibbon Wakefield and New Zealand, 1830-1865: a reconsideration, August 1996